-• This is a "best efforts" offering, and if we are unable to raise substantial funds, we will be limited in the number and type of investments we may make, and the value of your investment in us may be reduced in the event our assets under-perform.

-- The shares sold in this offering will not be listed on an exchange or quoted through a quotation system for the foreseeable future, if ever.
-Therefore, if you purchase shares in this offering, you will have limited liquidity and may not receive a full return of your invested capital if you sell your shares. - Our ability to successfully conduct our continuous offering is dependent, in part, on the ability of Flat Rock Global to successfully identify and establish relationships with Financial Intermediaries. - Shareholder participation in the Fund's Repurchase Program may result in adverse consequences for shareholders who remain invested in the Fund. - The timing of our repurchase offers pursuant to our Repurchase Program may be at a time that is disadvantageous to our shareholders. - We may be unable to invest a significant portion of the net proceeds of our offering on acceptable terms in an acceptable timeframe. - Your interest in us will be diluted if we issue additional shares, which could reduce the overall value of an investment in us. - Certain provisions of our Declaration of Trust and bylaws could deter takeover attempts and have an adverse impact on the value of our shares.
+- This is a "best efforts" offering, and if we are unable to raise substantial funds, we will be limited in the number and type of investments we may make, and the value of your investment in us may be reduced in the event our assets under-perform. - The shares sold in this offering will not be listed on an exchange or quoted through a quotation system for the foreseeable future, if ever.
+Therefore, if you purchase shares in this offering, you will have limited liquidity and may not receive a full return of your invested capital if you sell your shares. - Our ability to successfully conduct our continuous offering is dependent, in part, on the ability of Flat Rock Global to successfully identify and establish relationships with Financial Intermediaries. - The timing of our repurchase offers pursuant to our Repurchase Program may be at a time that is disadvantageous to our shareholders. - We may be unable to invest a significant portion of the net proceeds of our offering on acceptable terms in an acceptable timeframe. - Your interest in us will be diluted if we issue additional shares, which could reduce the overall value of an investment in us. - Certain provisions of our Declaration of Trust and bylaws could deter takeover attempts and have an adverse impact on the value of our shares.